 Suppose that all went well and the client fell in love with your Word proposal for some odd reason.
 They liked your offer and they’re ready to pull the trigger and sign and now, you have a problem on your hands.

 They cannot sign directly in Word so option #1 is to send them to an external website to sign, which adds more friction and extra time to the process.
-Option #2 is even more complicated – have the client print out a page, sign it and scan it and email it back.
+Option #2 is using an external software like DocuSign or DocuSign alternatives.
+Option #3 is even more complicated – have the client print out a page, sign it and scan it and email it back.
 Either way just adds more unnecessary steps to the process and pushes them further away from signing.
 Instead, you can have clients sign directly through Better Proposals in a matter of seconds.

 If you really want to impress your clients and show them that you care, stop using Microsoft Word for your business proposals.
 It’s slow, ineffective, impractical, poorly optimized and finally, it just shows your clients that you don’t care enough.